AU asks African leaders to send doctors to Ebola-stricken states

 Britain is setting up a 200-bed hospital in Sierra Leone and the United Nations has formed a special mission to lead efforts.

-But aid agencies say hospitals for Ebola infections, which the World Health Organisation says are doubling every 10 to 21 days, may not be built and staffed fast enough to meet demand.
+But aid agencies say hospitals for Ebola infections, which the World Health Organization says are doubling every 10 to 21 days, may not be built and staffed fast enough to meet demand.